Ravensworth: Ancient parish

 Ravensworth was historically the largest settlement in the ancient parish of Kirkby Ravensworth.
 The ancient parish encompassed an area of 15,000 acres, including Ravensworth itself, as well as the townships of Dalton, Gayles, Kirby Hill (or Kirby-on-the-Hill), New Forest, Newsham and Whashton.
 All of these places became separate civil parishes in 1866.

-The parish church since 1397 has been the Church of St Peter & St Felix in Kirby Hill, situated about one mile (1.6 km) from Ravensworth; it is believed to have been built on the site of a much earlier Saxon church.
+The parish church since 1397 has been the St Peter and St Felix's Church, situated in Kirby Hill, about one mile (1.6 km) from Ravensworth; it is believed to have been built on the site of a much earlier Saxon church.
 The cleric and historian John Dakyn was rector of the parish from 1554 until his death four years later.
 In 1556 he established the Kirby Ravensworth Free Grammar School (free from external control rather than free at the point of use) and an almshouse, and his benefaction continues to fund charitable causes for the parishioners.